sydturn/Book-Share-App/README.md

 END$$
 DELIMITER ;

-NOTE: Baseload tLocationType with some location values, in my case:
+#Baseloads

-Baseload tStatusType with some status type values:
+NOTE: Baseload tLocationType with some location values, in my case they are as follows (keep in mind these tables auto increment, so insert them in the order you wish their values to be OR remove the auto incrementation feature when creating the tables):

     Available         |      1
     Checked Out       |      2
     Damaged           |      3